-Contributions to the presiding judge's campaign by a party or lawyer in normal amounts, without more, usually have been found to not require recusal.
-Annotated Model Code, supra, 305.
+A party's or lawyer's support for or contributions to the presiding judge's election campaign, without more, does not always require recusal.
+Factors include the extent of the party's or lawyer's participation, the size of the contribution, and the recency of the campaign.
+Annotated Model Code, supra, 268-270, 588-91.
 Caperton v.
 A.T.
 Massey Coal Co., 556 U.S. 868, 890 (2009), held that the due process clause required a state court justice to recuse where a party had made a \$3 million contribution to his campaign, more than the total amount spent by all other supporters.
 However, the decision did not provide specific guidelines for future cases.